Canonical reduced expression for elements of affine Coxeter groups Part I -- Type $\tilde{A}_n$: Introduction

 We give three direct consequences of the canonical form.
 As a {\bf first consequence}, we show that through left multiplication by a simple reflection in $S_n$, the canonical form behaves exactly as wished!
-In other terms: the change made by left multiplication by a simple reflection is very localized, it happens in at most one $h(j_s, i_s)$ block of the above mentioned $m$ blocks in such a way that we get a canonical form directly, without passing by the algorithm.
-This is Theorem~\ref{lefttimes}, to which we refer for more detailed statements : \\
+In other terms: the change made by left multiplication by a simple reflection is very localized, it happens in at most one affine brick of the affine block in such a way that we get a canonical form directly, without passing by the algorithm.
+This is Theorem~\ref{lefttimes}, to which we refer for more detailed statements :